 - Return the cabbage and carrots to the bowl and toss with the remaining of the ingredients.
 Let set at room temperature for a couple hours or overnight if you like.
 Then chill and serve as an accompaniment to pupusas or as a side dish.

-Curtido Variations
+Curtido Notes and Variations

-- Ensalada de Repollo (Nicaragua): Add a chopped tomato or two and substitute lime juice for the vinegar.
+- Ensalada de repollo (Nicaragua): Add a chopped tomato or two and substitute lime juice for the vinegar.

 - Try using vinagre de piña instead of white vinegar.